Flying direct may sound great.

 But not always taking a direct flight is an option.

-In some situations it’s way more expensive than taking a connecting flight between the same two places, in other - you will simply have no choice but to take a connecting flight.
+In some situations it’s way more expensive than taking a connecting flight between the same two places, in other - you simply have no choice but to take a connecting flight.
 What is a connecting flight?
 What are the main differences between self transfer and airline transfer?
 How do connecting flights work?
 These are some of the questions we are going to answer in this guide.